codegold79/100DaysOfCode/log.md

 **Today's Progress** Read chapters 8 and 9 of Get Programming With Go and completed exercises for 8.

 **Link(s) to Work** https://github.com/codegold79/get-programming-with-go/tree/master/lesson08

+### Day 76: Sunday, December 1, 2019

+**Today's Progress** Had an OpenBoard meeting with @DavedDev last Tuesday.
+He made some helpful comments on PR#57.
+After going over what needed to be done, we agreed it would be better to redo the changes given my new understanding.
+Plus, what I had done was a huge mess.
+Today, I completely redid the code changes for the integration test client in a more orderly manner.
+Making the changes the second time was easier, made much more sense, and is hopefully, much more readable.

+**Link(s) to Work** https://github.com/OpenEugene/openboard/pulls